-- Graduate Students of Color Forum.
-This drop-in forum will cover topics from a multicultural lens including managing stress, communication with your advisor(s), family responsibilities, dealing with imposter syndrome, current sociopolitical climate, experiences of discrimination, etc. For Questions: Contact Dr. Niyatee Sukumaran at (858) 534-3456.
+Join us to connect and discuss about various topics from a multicultural lens, which includes managing stress and improving well-being, communication with your advisor(s), dealing with imposter syndrome, family responsibilities, relationships (romantic or social), current sociopolitical climate, experiences of discrimination, etc. For Questions: Contact Dr. Niyatee Sukumaran at (858) 534-3456.

 - Graduate Women in Science & Engineering Forum (WISE).
 A support group for women in the science fields where women are underrepresented.
 Discussion topics are selected by group members.
 This group will facilitate the development of: 1) a sense of community where each person enjoys a feeling of belonging, 2) support toward the attainment of goals, 3) self-empowerment in creating and maintaining visions for one’s personal and professional life.
 Contact Dr. Judy Goodman Fermin at 858-534-3755 for more information.